Hosting Control Panels of 2018 – The Definitive Guide

 This is another commercial Linux hosting control panel which originated in Russia.
 ISPManager supports a wide range of third-party software and can be purchased in two different versions, both able to handle multiple domains and users.
 You can choose between Lite – for individual use, or Business – to share and resell your hosting services.

-Although ISPManager does not offer the full range of options that Plesk does, it is still very competitively priced and can be an option when you are not able to afford Plesk or cPanel.
+Although ISPManager does not offer the full range of options that Plesk does, it is still very competitively priced and can be an option when you are not able to afford Plesk.

 Core-Admin was initially designed as a centralized solution to manage multiple servers using one single web interface.
 This hosting platform offers you lots of built-in apps (example: real-time log analysis, IP blocking system, cron tasks management, etc.), sophisticated permission system and integrated real-time file-system monitor.